 Why Switch from Do Not Pay?

 Do Not Pay (DNP) launched in 2015, branding itself as "the world's first robot lawyer."
-It was designed to help regular people fight corporate bureaucracy, from appealing parking tickets to canceling subscriptions.
+It was designed to help regular people fight the system, from appealing parking tickets to canceling subscriptions.
 But as the app has grown, so have user frustrations.
+Now the app claims to get you refunds on flight tickets and hotel bookings, cancel free trials, sue people, apply for asylum or homeless housing, seek claims from Equifax during the aftermath of its security breach, and obtain U.S. visas and green cards - all at the press of a button.
+Give me a break!
+If it sounds complicated, believe me, it is.
 If you're looking for other options than Do Not Pay, you're not the only one.

-While the idea is solid, the execution has been bumpy for some.
-As of September, 2025 on the Better Business Bureau (BBB) website, Do Not Pay users have filed numerous complaints about being charged money due to the difficulty in subscription cancellation.
-A recurring theme seems to be a gap between the service promised and the results delivered.
+While the idea seemed solid, subscribers seem to have many issues with both the app and the company behind it.
+As of November, 2025 on the Better Business Bureau (BBB) website, Do Not Pay users users have filed numerous complaints about being charged money due by the app for nothing accomplished and being unable to cancel the subscription or get a refund.
+For most, it sounds like the service promised and the results delivered are not matching up, not even close.
 And it's not just BBB littered with poor feedback, their Trustpilot score sits at a troubling 2.0 out of 5 stars from nearly 400 people (September, 2025).

 Key problems people run into include:

-- Not Working Features: Some people have said their "Burner Phone" and "Virtual Cards" service did not work.
+- Not Working Features: Some people have said their "Burner Phone" and "Virtual Cards" did not work and they were unable to get any help or refund.

-This list of Do Not Pay alternatives goes beyond just being a "robot lawyer."
-We're looking at apps that actually help you solve real-world financial headaches, whether that's through AI, expert help, or clever tools.
-Some are direct replacements, others are powerful complements.
+Our list of Do Not Pay alternatives goes beyond just being a "robot lawyer."
+We're looking at apps that actually are proven to solve real-world financial headaches, whether that's through AI, human help, or clever tools.
+Some directly replace Do Not Pay, and some complement it, although why would you keep it if it doesn't work for you?

 What Features to Look for in a Do Not Pay Alternative

-When you're searching for apps better than Do Not Pay, don't just look for a slick interface.
-You need tools that deliver real results.
+If you're searching for apps to replace Do Not Pay, don't just look for a slick interface.
+You need a tool that delivers real results.
 Forget the hype and focus on what actually gets the job done.
+In fact, read all the negative reviews, and ask yourself if you can live with that outcome.

-- AI assistant that makes calls for you: Automates a universally hated task.
+- AI assistant to make calls for you: Automates a universally hated and avoided task.

-- Avoids hold music and frustrating phone calls: Reclaims your time and sanity.
+- Avoid hold music and frustrating phone calls: Reclaim your time and sanity.
+That's important, right?

 - Handles everything from airlines to medical bills: A single tool for all life admin.

-- Only pay when your issue gets resolved: You only pay for successful results.
+- Only pay when your issue gets resolved: No upfront fees for no guarantee.

 Best 9 Alternative Options to Do Not Pay